Viiic98/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Creating a script that addition to global variable - between number and global variable
 9. Creating a division for two global variables
 10. How you can elevate one variable to other (Exponential)
+11. For convert a binary number to number in base 10 we need to use ibase and after this the command bc for calculate the language
 12. Display a combination of letter using translate for change the spaces for the new line and using grep invert for delete letters for the exception
 13. For display floats with printf you can especify the number of decimal do you want before "f"
 14. For display a number to hexadecimal you need to use "%0x"